 I currently have a Republic 1.0 or 2.0 phone; will my coverage change if I upgrade to a 3.0 phone?

 If you purchase a phone from us, your coverage will be optimized based on your location and the phone you choose, but it may not necessarily be the same as it is currently.
-However, your coverage will be different if you choose to bring your own phone.

 Can Republic Wireless 3.0 phones toggle between your CDMA and GSM networks?

 No, Republic Wireless 3.0 phones only work on one network at a time.
-You’ll be placed on the network that provides the best coverage and overall experience based on coverage in your area and the phone you purchase.
+You’ll be placed on the network that provides the best coverage and overall experience based on your area and the phone you purchase.